The significance of the Indo-Pacific

 Germany’s Indo-Pacific policy

 To effectively pursue its interests in the Indo-Pacific, Germany has adopted an approach of long-term political engagement with the region.
-The German Government policy guidelines on the Indo-Pacific region, adopted in September 2020, serve to guide its strategy.
+The German Government Policy guidelines for the Indo-Pacific, adopted in September 2020, serve to guide its strategy.
 Tangible progress had already been made a year on from the publication of the guidelines, as described in the September 2021 progress report.
+In view of the challenges facing Europe, the German Government in its second progress report – issued in September 2022 – underscored its intention to continue implementing its policy for the Indo-Pacific and to further broaden its ties with the region.
+In its third progress report, which was published in September 2023, the German Government describes how it has strengthened the full range of its Indo-Pacific relations.

 The core principles of Germany’s Indo-Pacific policy are the strengthening of European action, of multilateralism, of a rules-based international order and of human rights, and the United Nations Sustainable Development Goals.
 The policy guidelines constitute an invitation to all of the region’s countries to expand and deepen their cooperation with Germany.
 It is in this spirit of inclusivity that Germany sees a role for itself in the Indo-Pacific; at the same time, it is keen to ensure that no countries are shut out.
 However, inclusivity does not mean equidistance from the major powers in the competition of systems.
 Germany stands up for its principles and is ready and willing to strengthen them together with like-minded partners.